TritonDataCenter/java-http-signature/README.md

 ## Usage

+### Thread Safety Warning

+The Java Cryptographic Extensions Signature class is not thread safe, but it is entirely likely that you will want to use multiple threads to generate HTTP signatures.
+You can solve this problem by using the included `ThreadLocalSigner` class.
+However, this class has the limitation of storing one Signer class per invoking thread.
+Be very careful that you properly shut down your threads and do not accidentally create a memory leak.
+To nuke all of the thread references, you can call the `clearAll()` method on `ThreadLocalSigner`.

+The `ThreadLocal` approach is used by default in the `jaxrs-client`, the `google-http-client` and the `apache-http-client` modules.

 ### Google HTTP Client Integration

 You will need to create a HttpSigner object and then use that object as part